dagm24/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The code use a conditional statement to determine whether the input number is positive or negative and returns the appropriate absolute value.

      7-print_last_digit.c

+function prototype ---   int print_last_digit(int r);

+The code demonstrates the use of a conditional statement to determine whether the input number is negative, calculates the last digit, prints it using the _putchar function, and returns the last digit as an integer.

+       8-24_hours.c

+function prototype ---   void jack_bauer(void);

+The code prints every minute of a day in the format HH:MM.
+The function uses nested loops to iterate through all possible hours and minutes in a 24-hour clock. _putchar function is used to print each part of the time.
+The result is a formatted display of every minute in a 24-hour period.

+      9-times_table.c

+function prototype ---  void times_table(void);

+The code demonstrates the use of nested loops to iterate through rows and columns, calculates and prints the product of each combination, and formats the output as a multiplication table.
+The output is formatted in a grid-like structure.